josikie/Casting-Agency/README.md

 A back end application contains API for Casting Agency.
 It is used to help manage between artists and movies on casting agency.
 There are 15 endpoints for Movie, Actor, and movie_items.
 Credentials {token} in setup.sh file for assistant, director, and executive.
 Note: If there is server error, that means I haven't update the new credentials on setup.sh.
 I will always generate new credentials so you can try this app.

 This project is my capstone project (last project to graduate from Udacity Full Stack Web Developer Nanodegree).
-In the past, this app is online, deployed on heroku, because it is one of the requirements to Capstone Project being passed on Udacity Full Stack Web Developer Nanodegree.
+In the past, this app was online, deployed on heroku, because it is one of the requirements to Capstone Project being passed on Udacity Full Stack Web Developer Nanodegree.
+Currently, we only can use this app for in local.

 ### How to run ###
 1. Test